 “…quality of Life carries huge importance.
 Above all, the ultimate purpose should be to live a meaningful life.
 A meaningful life is one which allows us to connect with our deeper self.”

 The author defines life as something that differentiates man from inorganic matter.
 It’s an aspect that processes and examines a person’s actions that develop through growth.
 For some, life is a pain because of failures and struggles, but it’s temporary.
 For the writer, life’s challenges help us move forward, be strong, and live to the fullest.
+You can also check out these essays about utopia.

 2. The Theme Of Life, Existence And Consciousness by Anonymous on GradesFixer.Com